Linear vs Nonlinear FEA’s

 How is nonlinear FEA used?

-The basic reason behind performing either type of FEA is the same: to simulate a product’s performance prior to manufacture, or to understand why an existing product is failing in application.
-However, whereas most engineering teams will carry out their own linear FE analysis, due to the specialism that non-linear FEA requires, the service is usually outsourced to those with expertise.
+The basic reason behind performing either type of FEA is to simulate a product’s performance prior to manufacture or to understand why an existing product is failing in application.
+However, whereas most engineering teams will carry out their own linear FE analysis, the service is usually outsourced to those with expertise due to the specialism that non-linear FEA requires.
 We find that there are a range of reasons that engineers come to us wanting nonlinear FEA; the requirement usually falls into one of four camps:

 To validate a design

 This can be a justification for a project sign-off, release of funding or simply part of a standard engineering design process within an organisation to avoid unnecessary re-manufacture.
-If a similar part is in existence and is known to perform satisfactorily, then it may be that non-linear FEA is called upon to demonstrate the (already known) likely performance of the new version.
+If a similar part exists and is known to perform satisfactorily, then non-linear FEA may be called upon to demonstrate the (already known) likely performance of the new version.

 To facilitate design improvements

-Some customers are looking for us to work with them in redesigning areas that show a stress/strain impact.
-Others like to keep complete design control, and request a report so that the changes can be made in-house; we are then supplied with a new iteration of the design for analysis.
+Some customers are looking for us to work with them to redesign areas with a stress/strain impact.
+Others like to keep complete design control and request a report to make the changes in-house; we are then supplied with a new iteration of the analysis design.

 Full design support

-For some clients, particularly on parts such as boots, gaiters and AV mounts for motorsport, a component’s purpose and its performance requirements are already well understood.
-What linear FEA is used for in these situations is part of a full design package; our customer provides us with a set of parameters and a space into which that product must fit, and we support them with a finished design, proven through simulation.
+A component’s purpose and performance requirements are already well understood for some clients, particularly on parts such as boots, gaiters, and AV mounts for motorsport.
+In these situations, linear FEA is part of a complete design package; our customer provides us with a set of parameters and a space into which that product must fit, and we support them with a finished design, proven through simulation.

 Failure analysis

-FEA can be used to analyse a failure mode on a part that has failed in service, and objectively assess and reverse engineer proposed improvements to the design, or to the materials used.
+FEA can be used to analyse a failure mode on a part that has failed in service and objectively assess and reverse engineer proposed improvements to the design or the materials used.

 What is the difference between linear and nonlinear FEA software packages?

-Linear FEA is included on most standard CAD packages and can be run once the modelling of a part is complete.
-Some CAD packages also include non-linear FEA programmes.
-However, in software such as SolidWorks and Autodesk, the options they provide only run to around 5% elastic strain, whereas the majority of rubber products will experience a larger strain than this in application, making this kind of functionality redundant for elastomers.
+Linear FEA is included in most standard CAD packages and can be run once the modelling of a part is complete.
+Some CAD packages also include non-linear FEA programmes; however, in software such as SolidWorks and Autodesk, the options they provide only run to around 5% elastic strain.
+However, most rubber products will experience a more significant strain than this in application, making this functionality redundant for elastomers.

-Software designed specifically for non-linear FEA rarely performs any other function; the mathematical modelling is complex enough that a full package can be dedicated to this process alone.
-A significant amount of computer power is needed to run these simulations – the upshot being that they are neither cheap, nor straightforward to use.
-There are software options available which don’t offer the option to visually review the calculated deformation modes, which can make curve fitting much more of a guessing game and can therefore introduce inaccuracies into the final result.
+Software designed specifically for non-linear FEA rarely performs any other function; the mathematical modelling is complex enough that a complete package can be dedicated to this process alone.
+A significant amount of computer power is needed to run these simulations – the upshot is that they are neither cheap nor straightforward.
+There are software options available which don’t offer the option to visually review the calculated deformation modes, which can make curve fitting much more of a guessing game and can, therefore, introduce inaccuracies into the final result.

 How does the user experience differ between linear and nonlinear FEA?

 Whilst choosing appropriate software is critical to providing accurate outputs, the user must be able to understand and interpret those results.
 If you are unfamiliar with the expected curve fits for the deformation modes of a given material, or you lack the understanding of the bulk modulus, it is possible that one of the outputs could be wrong by a factor of ten.
-Not only would such a dramatic misrepresentation affect the overall result and what it is telling you, it wouldn’t be obvious to you if you didn’t know what you were looking at because the correlation appears to make sense on first sight.
+Not only would such a dramatic misrepresentation affect the overall result and what it tells you, but it wouldn’t be evident if you didn’t know what you were looking at because the correlation appears to make sense at first sight.

-If you are developing a rubber product and want to understand its performance prior to manufacture, there are no short-cuts.
-To get meaningful results, you must use the right software and have a full understanding of your material.
-In our opinion, it’s a no-brainer; why wouldn’t you do the simulation up front and save time and money on manufacturing?
-If you’d like to know more about the difference between linear and nonlinear and how nonlinear FEA could work for you, get in touch with us on [email protected] or call 023 8022 6330.
+There are no shortcuts if you are developing a rubber moulding and want to understand its performance before manufacturing.
+To get meaningful results, you must use the right software and fully understand your material.
+It’s a no-brainer; why wouldn’t you do the simulation up front and save time and money on manufacturing?
+If you’d like to know more about the difference between linear vs nonlinear FEA’s and how nonlinear FEAs could work for you, be sure to contact us or check out our blog and case studies for all you need to know.